Learning phase transitions from regression uncertainty: A new regression-based machine learning approach for automated detection of phases of matter: Identify phase transitions from regression uncertainty

 Naturally, the regression uncertainty is unfavorable for reconstructing the precise temperature $T$ from given spin configurations.
-However, somewhat surprisingly, we find that it actually contains ``hidden'' information that can be utilized to identify the the critical point $T_{C}$ of the ferromagnetic phase transition of the system.
-As we can see from Fig.~\ref{fig:Ising}(b), the temperature dependence of regression uncertainty $U(T)$ assumes a non-trivial M-shape in this case.
-With a detailed check at its valley position, one in fact can find the valley appears at $T=2.26\pm0.01$ which matches the critical temperature $T_{C}\approx2.269$ \citep{Kogut_RMP_1988} of the two-dimensional ferromagnetic Ising model very well.
+But somewhat surprisingly, we find that this unfavorable regression uncertainty actually contains hidden information that can be utilized to identify the critical point $T_{C}$ of the ferromagnetic phase transition of the system.
+As one can see from Fig.~\ref{fig:Ising}(b), the temperature dependence of regression uncertainty $U(T)$ assumes a non-trivial M-shape for reconstructing temperatures $T\in[2.0,2.5]$ with the temperature spacing $\Delta T=2\times10^{-2}$.
+In particular, one can find that its valley appears at $T=2.26\pm0.01$ (the resolution is determined by $\Delta T$, see Appendix \ref{sec:Finite_size_analysis} for a finite-size analysis with a higher resolution), which matches the critical temperature $T_{C}=2\slash\ln(1+\sqrt{2})\approx2.269$ \citep{Kogut_RMP_1988} of the two-dimensional ferromagnetic Ising model very well.
 This strongly suggests that the temperature dependence of regression uncertainty $U(T)$ contains non-trivial information, i.e., the position of the valley, which can be utilized to reveal possible phase transitions.